5290 Transportation Planner IV

 2. Additional post-graduate education as described in item 2 of the Minimum Qualifications may be substituted for required experience on a year-for-year basis (30 semester units/45 quarter units equal one (1) year of experience).

-City and County of San Francisco employment applications for this position will be accepted through an on-line process only.
+San Francisco Municipal Transportation Agency employment applications for this position will be accepted through an on-line process only.
 A resume and cover letter must be attached to the online application.
 Mailed, hand delivered or faxed applications will not be accepted.
 Visit www.jobaps.com/sf to begin the application process.

 • Click on “Apply” and read and acknowledge the information

 • Click on “I am a New User” if you have not previously registered, or on “I have REGISTERED PREVIOUSLY”

 To submit resume using the online application:

 • Select the “Resume” tab in the online application

 To submit cover letter using the online application:

 • Select the “Other” tab in the online application

 • Choose “Upload” as your method of submittal